-Loyola Residential Learning Community is a suite-style, four-year community, focused on the themes of faith and social justice.
+Loyola Residential Learning Community is a suite and apartment-style, four-year community, focused on the themes of faith and social justice.

 The Loyola Residential Learning Community focuses on faith and social justice, and welcomes students of all faith traditions.
 The community invites students to explore and expand their knowledge, understanding, and awarenes of faith, justice, and the Jesuit tradition.

 Loyola RLC explores faith and social justice through the following five values:

 - Scholarship: Embracing the importance and value of scholarship that educates "the whole person."

 - Spirituality: Finding a holistic approach to living that recognizes the importance of physical, spiritual, intellectual and emotional well-being.

 - Hospitality: Experiencing the beauty and joy to be gained from spending time with one another - thinking, questioning, recreating and exploring the world together.

 - Solidarity: Reflecting upon our personal experience and our essential relationship to others, both locally and beyond.